yahoo/react-i13n/docs/api/createI13nNode.md

 ### Utils Functions

-You will get i13n util functions automatically via `this.props.i13n` by using `createI13nNode`, more detail please refer to [util functions](../guide/utilFunctions.md).
+If you set `options.passUtilFunctionsByProps=true`, you will get i13n util functions via `this.props.i13n` by using `createI13nNode`, more detail please refer to [util functions](../guide/utilFunctions.md).